-Regional team leaders and co-PIs continue to maintain close communication as the program enters its thirteenth year (fourth year of round 3 sampling).
+Regional team leaders and co-PIs continue to maintain close communication as the program enters its fifteenth year (fifth and final year of round 3 sampling).
 Nearly all program members virtually attended an all-hands Zoom program organizational meeting in February of 2024.
-Holding the meeting virtually meant that field and laboratory technicians and grad students could attend without worrying about having a travel budget.
-The PIs discussed issues pertaining to the upcoming field season, how we could keep diverse teams safe, data validation and correction, manuscripts, and report products.
+The 2025 PI meeting was cancelled due to circumstances beyond our control.
+Holding these meetings virtually means that PIs can have field and laboratory technicians and grad students attend without worrying about having a travel budget since budgets are very strained now.
+At these meetings, PIs discuss issues pertaining to the upcoming field season, how we can keep field teams safe, data validation and correction, manuscripts, and report products.
 Individual taxonomic teams held their meetings virtually just before or after the overall program meeting.

-Regional team leaders and co-PIs hold conference calls and e-mail discussions regarding fieldwork, taxonomic changes, data analysis, indicator refinement, and publications as needed.
+Regional team leaders and co-PIs continue to hold many conference calls and e-mail discussions regarding fieldwork, taxonomic changes, data analysis, indicator refinement, and publications throughout the duration of the project.
 Typically, most PIs spend the first week of field season in the field with their crews to ensure that all protocols are being followed according to the standards set forth in the QAPP and SOPs and to certify or re-certify crew members.
-That changed because of Covid-19 (depending on the field crew and PI), but things seemed to have returned to normal fieldwork again.
-Again this year most crews had returning and experienced personal, and the PIs were contact and did training and provided advice in the manner that best suited their circumstances, at a minimum via phone calls and webinars.
+That changed because of Covid-19 (depending on the field crew and PI), but in 2023 the field season returned to normal and we have high hopes that such normality will continue.
+Again this year most crews have returning and experienced personal, and the PIs will be in contact and do training and provide advice in the manner that best suits their circumstances, at a minimum via phone calls and webinars.
 Under all circumstances, PIs keep in close contact with crews via cell phone, text, and email, and the leadership team is also always available via cell phone and text to answer crew questions.